What is a chatbot?

 The chatbot receives the content of the message and captures related info such as the channel the message came in through.
 The chatbot then uses NLP to determine the purpose of the message and identify relevant intents.

 The chatbot determines an appropriate response and returns the response to the user via the same channel.
-This process continues following steps one through three as the conversation continues.
+This process continues following steps one to three as the conversation continues.
 The conversation continues until a user’s question has been answered, their problem has been solved, or until the request is transferred to a live agent.

 What types of chatbots are there?